+To further study the robustness and adaptability of TACO beyond the original 80k-step synthetic pretraining regime, we explored additional continuation-training stages inspired by the curriculum-style setup used in TabICL.
+In particular, we progressively increased the supported context lengths across multiple synthetic continuation stages, first extending training to 81k optimization steps using sequence lengths between 1k and 40k rows, and subsequently to 81.025k steps using substantially longer sequences between 40k and 60k rows.
+Throughout these stages, we retained the same model architecture, optimization setup, and compression configuration.

+Starting from the final synthetic continuation checkpoint, we then performed an additional real-data adaptation stage, extending to 91k total optimization steps, using real tabular datasets.
+Following the training procedure proposed in TabDPT \citep{ma2024tabdpt}, we constructed self-supervised prediction tasks by bootstrapping rows and features from real datasets and randomly selecting one feature as the prediction target.
+For continuous targets, values were discretized into at most 10 bins to remain compatible with the classification-style training setup used throughout synthetic pretraining.
+During this phase, we reduced the maximum context length to 20k rows while keeping the remaining training setup unchanged.
 To alleviate GPU memory constraints, we use gradient accumulation with a micro-batch size of $16$.
 We optimize using AdamW and train with mixed-precision arithmetic.
 We warm up the learning rate to $1\times10^{-4}$ and subsequently apply a cosine annealing schedule~\cite{loshchilov2017sgdr}.
 We additionally employ gradient clipping with a maximum norm of $1.0$ and use weight decay of $1\times10^{-2}$.
 For each of our models, we employ distributed training across $8$ NVIDIA H100 GPUs with $95\,\mathrm{GB}$ of VRAM each.